KDugg84/CI-eGrub-MS4-GP/README.md

 * Password: thisismypassword

 With each order table there is a button on the right handside which when clicked will display the order details again and telling a staff member whether that person has paid of not with the option to press another button to mark the order as dispatched.

+## Deployment & Local Development

+### GitHub Deployment

+The website/application is stored using GitHub for data and version control.
+To do this you follow these steps:

+* After each addition, change or removal of code and by utilizing the IDE's terminal commands simply type:

+  * git add.

+  * git commit -m and include a git commit message with a brief description of what this particular commit envolves.

+  * git push.

+Following the above process allows you to view the updates made to the projects repository on GitHub.

+### Local Development

+#### How to Fork

+Forking is the process of creating a copy of the original repository.
+The process allows a developer to make any changes without affecting the main repo.

+To do this:

+* Search for the Github repo you want to copy.

+* Select the "Fork" button located in the top right corner which is located under your profile icon.

+* Once completed, you will now have your own version of that repo to make changes to.

+#### How to Clone

+To copy a Github repository:

+* First navigate to the repository you wish to copy.

+* Click on the "Code" button (which has a download icon) and copy the link provided.

+* In the Gitpod terminal, navigate to the directory where you want to place the clone.
+Then, type "git clone" and paste the link you copied earlier and press enter.

+* Another way to push a cloned repository to a new Gitpod workspace can be done through the use of a Gitpod extension installed in your prefered browser, in my case Google Chrome.
+This browser extension will add a green Gitpod button to your Github account and will be visible on every repository created, cloned or searched for.